 WSO2 Open Banking facilitates adding documentation to APIs.
 API documentation helps API subscribers to understand the functionality of the API and API publishers to market their APIs better and sustain the competition.
 Similar to APIs, WSO2 Open Banking enables access control to API documentation.

 Throttling allows you to limit the number of successful hits to an API during a given period of time, typically in cases such as the following:

 WSO2 Open Banking enables defining throttling at the API, application, and resource levels.
 The final request limit granted to a given user for a given API is ultimately defined by the consolidated output of all the applicable throttling tiers.
 The throttling tiers are also referred to as Service-level agreements (SLAs).

-Swagger is a 100% open source, standard, language-agnostic specification and a complete framework for describing, producing, consuming, and visualizing RESTful APIs, without the need of a proxy or third-party services.
-Swagger allows consumers to understand the capabilities of a remote service without accessing its source code and interact with the service with a minimal amount of implementation logic.
-Swagger helps describe a service in the same way that interfaces describe lower-level programming code.
+OpenAPI (formerly known as Swagger) is a 100% open source, standard, language-agnostic specification and a complete framework for describing, producing, consuming, and visualizing RESTful APIs, without the need of a proxy or third-party services.
+OpenAPI allows consumers to understand the capabilities of a remote service without accessing its source code, and interact with the service with a minimal amount of implementation logic.
+OpenAPI describes a service in the same way that interfaces describe lower-level programming code.

 An application is an intermediary that sits between an API and its consumer.
 API consumers use applications to subscribe to APIs and consume them.

 An API consumer can subscribe to multiple APIs using a single application.
 Thus, it acts as a logical collection of API subscriptions and decouples the API consumer from the APIs.
 Each application can be associated with different Service Level Agreement (SLA) levels.
 This is enabled by attaching an application with throttling tiers that determine the maximum number of API calls allowed during a given duration.